What is firewall as a service (FWaaS)?

-Firewall as a service (FWaaS), also known as a cloud firewall, is a service that provides cloud-based network traffic inspection capabilities to customers seeking to decommission or augment their existing network firewall appliances.
-This approach reduces the burden on on-premises data center equipment and reduces the management burden for internal cybersecurity teams.
+Firewall as a service (FWaaS), also known as a cloud firewall, is a service that provides cloud-based network traffic analysis capabilities to customers as part of an overall cybersecurity program.
+FWaaS is a good strategy for organizations seeking to decommission or augment their existing network firewall appliances.
+It reduces demands on on-premises data center equipment and requires less management time from internal cybersecurity teams.

-FWaaS vendors differentiate their service offerings by providing advanced network security features.
-These include going beyond traditional network traffic inspection to include next-generation firewall (NGFW) capabilities.
-FWaaS vendors commonly provide intrusion prevention and detection, application-aware security policy enforcement, URL filtering, threat intelligence and advanced malware prevention capabilities.
+FWaaS vendors differentiate their service offerings with advanced network security features.
+These include going beyond traditional network traffic inspection to include next-generation firewall (NGFW) capabilities, such as deep packet inspection and zero-trust network access.
+FWaaS vendors commonly provide intrusion prevention systems, as well as intrusion detection systems, application-aware security policy enforcement, URL filtering, threat intelligence, and advanced ransomware and malware prevention capabilities.

 How does FWaaS work?